phidelity28/rplidar_clone/raspberry_pi/introductory_notes.md

 - [busio documentation](https://docs.circuitpython.org/en/latest/shared-bindings/busio/#busio.UART)
 - busio UART is a bidirectional serial protocol that uses an an agreed upon speed rather than a shared clock line
 - first test returns  'RuntimeError: busio.UART not supported on this platform.
 Please use pyserial instead.'
+- to address the above error I imported the library - serial and change the bus arg to /dev/ttyS0 from the default as some resources point out that is the default port on the raspberry pi